reddtoric/SkipYTAds/README.md

 ## Running the script
-In a cli within the directory you downloaded the repo, run `py ./skip_ads.py`
+In a cli, traverse into the directory and run `py ./skip_ads.py`

 ## Pausing/Unpausing script
 Press the `pause` button to toggle between pausing and resuming the script.